Guest post by Caleb Donegan.

 Look at the meeting schedule.
-Look at all past conversations with the prospect and if the correspondence was equal or heavy on your side.
-Look at the timing of events (calls, meetings, contracts, follow-ups) and if there were any patterns.
+Look at all past conversations with the prospect and if the correspondence was balanced or heavier on your side.
+Look at the timing of events (cold calls, meetings, contracts, follow-ups) and if there were any patterns.
 All this information is valuable and could help to create a better roadmap for the next deal.

-Most importantly, review your flow and stages of the sales process.
-When did you move them from initial needs analysis to prospect, and why?
+Most importantly, review your flow, sales cycle and stages of the sales process.
+When did you move them from initial needs analysis to prospect and why?
 These items should all be available in your CRM and could be indicative of flaws in the process.

 It seems obvious, but many times the sale was not supported properly.
-This absence of backing can sometimes be hard to spot, and may not even be something the salesperson is aware they are lacking.
+This absence of backing can sometimes be hard to spot and may not even be something the sales rep is aware they are lacking.

 Properly addressing a question or concern, especially in technical sales, is as important as any part of the sales process.
-Empower your salespeople to call on the decision makers within the prospective company.
-Give them access to everyone that may be able to provide value, and coach them on when to get them involved.
+Empower your salespeople to call on and check in with the decision makers within the prospective company.
+Give them access to everyone that may be able to provide value and coach them on when to get them involved.
 Asking for help should be embraced, not shunned.

-Great salespeople make a lot of money, and there is a reason for it: It’s hard to be good in sales.
+Great salespeople make a lot of money and there is a reason for it: It’s hard to be good at sales.
 Learning a product, creating a need, instilling urgency, negotiating terms and following through is a skill that few individuals possess.
 That is why the best salespeople are highly sought after and appropriately compensated.

 That said, know when to cut losses.
-It’s far too common that underperforming salespeople go too long without producing, and managers make up excuses for their poor performance.
+It’s far too common that underperforming salespeople go too long without hitting their sales goals or KPIs and managers make up excuses for their poor performance and sales metrics.
 Every day that you employ someone who does not produce is a day that you could have someone new bring in the next big deal.

-However, if you use the tactics in this article, it will be easier to separate the bad from the good, and the good from the great.
+If you use the tactics in this article, it will be easier to separate the bad from the good and the good from the great.

 If you're in need of some inspiration for hitting your sales targets, check out how other countries have performed after they implemented a sales performance management system.